-Immigration requirements change frequently in Bolivia and are different for each person or family depending on your country of origin.
-The costs may also vary by country of origin.
+Immigration requirements in Bolivia are different for each person or family depending on your country of origin.
+Bolivia visa requirements and costs depend on the bilateral agreements that Bolivia has with each country.
+Bolivia's immigration law is now based on the theory of "reciprocity" meaning that what your country's immigration officials require of Bolivians who emigrate, Bolivia will require of you.
 Below you'll find a description of the process you'll likely follow if you are planning to apply for residency

 page for more.

 The Bolivian residency application process:

 The following information should be viewed by you as a basic reference.
 It should not be understood as legal advice, as each individual or family's experience will vary.

 1. Your first step will be to obtain a Specific Purpose Visa (visa de objeto determinado) from a Bolivian consulate in your country of origin, prior to arriving in Bolivia.
 You cannot apply for residency if you arrive on a tourist visa.
 The specific purpose visa is required for the specific purpose of applying for residency.
 It is valid for 30 days.
 You must complete all residency requirements and turn in your completed residency application to Immigration officials, within 30 days of entering Bolivian territory.

 2. Your next step should be to approach the Bolivian Immigration office in the Bolivian city in which you plan to live.
 Foreigners must approach the "Extranjeria" window.
 Other windows are for Bolivians who need services.
 Officials will provide you a list of requirements ("lista de requisitos") you must fulfill (documents you must obtain from other institutions) prior to filling out the residency application.